ECHOEProject/echoe/doc/documentation.md

 ## General Principles

-In our encoding strategy, we have anticipated a range of desired outputs not by encoding normalized, semidiplomatic, and diplomatic transcriptions in parallel, but by enabling a range of renderings through a finer grain of processing instructions, some of which are demonstrated by the display sliders in [ECHOE Online](https://echoe.uni-goettingen.de).
+In our encoding strategy, we have anticipated a range of desired outputs not by encoding normalized, semidiplomatic, and diplomatic transcriptions in parallel nodes, but by enabling a range of renderings through a finer grain of processing instructions, some of which are demonstrated by the display sliders in [ECHOE Online](https://echoe.uni-goettingen.de).
 The most notable of the underlying variables are set out in @tbl:formatting.

 --------------------------------------------------------------------------------
 Variable				Effect